raydiak/Image-PNG-Portable/README.md

 Sets the color of a pixel in the image.

-### .write($file, Bool :$free = True)
+### .write($file)

 Writes the contents of the image to the specified file.

-Also calls .free (see below) if $free is True (the default).
-Note that this means the object is entirely useless after a call to .write, unless :!free is passed.
-Freeing is essential for preventing memory leaks, so either allow freeing on your last write, or call .free after you are done with the object, before your application exits (including early/erroneous termination).

 ### .free()

-Releases the memory used for in-memory storage.
+Releases the memory used for storage.
 Once freed, the Image::PNG::Portable object is useless and should be discarded.
-If you do not free, either via .write or by calling this method directly, your application will likely leak memory.
+Calling this method is entirely optional.
+It mainly exists to give you a way to ensure timely release of the memory, e.g. when generating many (possibly large) images in series.
+If you don't free explicitly, it will be called when your object is garbage-collected (via DESTROY), or the OS will reclaim the memory when your program terminates.

 ## BUGS